shang-chuanshun0437/hello-indexeddb/README.md

 NOTICE: the final logic is `A AND B AND C AND (D OR E OR F)`.

 `select` is not based on indexes, so it can be used with any property of objects.
+However, it face performance problem.
+So don't use it as possible.

 ### all()